Post

 • Can it minimize unnecessary trial and error and allow focus on writing and blog operation?

 • Jekyll is the officially supported static website generator for GitHub Pages.
-Of course, other SSGs like Hugo, Gatsby can also be hosted on GitHub Pages, and there’s also the option of using other hosting services like Netlify, but for operating a personal blog of this scale, the technical aspects of which SSG was used for construction and build speed, performance, etc., are not very important.
-So I decided it would be better to use something that’s a bit easier to maintain and has more reference documents.
+Of course, other SSGs like Hugo, Gatsby can also be hosted on GitHub Pages, and there’s also the option of using other hosting services like Netlify, but for running a personal blog of this scale, the technical aspects of which SSG was used for construction and build speed, performance, etc., are not very important.
+So I decided it would be better to use something that’s even slightly easier to maintain and has more reference documents.

 • Jekyll also has the longest development period compared to other competitors like Hugo and Gatsby.
-This means it’s well-documented, and there’s an overwhelming amount of reference material available when problems occur.
+As a result, it is well-documented, and there is an overwhelming amount of reference material available when problems actually occur.

 • Are there a variety of themes and plugins available?

 • Even if you’re not writing HTML directly but using an SSG, creating various templates yourself is cumbersome, time-consuming, and unnecessary.
-There are many excellent themes already available on the web, so you can just adopt and use one you like.
+There are many excellent themes already available on the web, so you can adopt and utilize one that you like.

 • With Jekyll, I could quickly find a theme that I liked at first glance, whereas Hugo and Gatsby seemed to have relatively fewer themes suitable for personal blog purposes.
-As mentioned above, I think the connectivity with GitHub Pages, which many developers use for personal blog hosting, and the development period had a significant impact here as well.
+As mentioned above, the connectivity with GitHub Pages, which is widely used by developers for personal blog hosting, and the development period seem to have had a significant impact here as well.

 2-2.
 Theme Selection